Kaguya-sama: Love Is War: Manga

 Aka Akasaka launched the series in the June issue of Shueisha's seinen manga magazine Miracle Jump on May 19, 2015.
 The series' last chapter in Miracle Jump was published on January 19, 2016.
 The manga was then switched to the publisher's Weekly Young Jump magazine on March 24, 2016.
 A special chapter ran in the debut issue of Young Jump Gold on May 18, 2017.
 On April 23, 2020, a new manga series, Oshi no Ko, written by Akasaka and illustrated by Mengo Yokoyari, started its serialization in the same magazine, leading to two manga series created by Akasaka being serialized simultaneously.
 Kaguya would make a cameo in a special chapter of Oshi no Ko.
 The series finished on November 2, 2022.
 Shueisha has collected its 281 individual chapters in 28 individual tankōbon volumes.
 The first volume was released on March 18, 2016, and the last on December 19, 2022.

 Viz Media announced during their panel at San Diego Comic-Con on July 20, 2017, that they had licensed the series for a North American release.

 A spin-off manga by Shinta Sakayama, titled Kaguya-sama wa Kokurasetai: Dōjin-ban (かぐや様は告らせたい 同人版), was launched on Shueisha's Tonari no Young Jump website on June 14, 2018, and it was serialized on the second and fourth Thursdays of the month.
 The spin-off finished on June 25, 2020.
 Shueisha released four tankōbon volumes between December 19, 2018, and July 17, 2020.

 A yonkoma spin-off, written by G3 Ida and titled Kaguya-sama o Kataritai (かぐや様を語りたい), was serialized in Weekly Young Jump from July 26, 2018, to November 2, 2022.
 The yonkoma focuses on two newspaper/press club girls, Karen Kino and Erika Kose, who idolize Kaguya and the gang but have no clue what really goes on inside the student council.
 Shueisha released the first collected tankōbon volume on March 19, 2019, and the eighth and last on December 19, 2022.

 Anime

 A 12-episode anime television series adaptation, produced by A-1 Pictures, aired in 2019.
 It was followed by a 12-episode second season, Kaguya-sama: Love Is War?, broadcast in 2020; an original video animation (OVA) episode released in 2021; and a 13-episode third season, Kaguya-sama: Love Is War – Ultra Romantic, broadcast in 2022.
 A follow-up film, Kaguya-sama: Love Is War – The First Kiss That Never Ends, also premiered in 2022.
-An anime television special, Kaguya-sama: Love Is War – The Stairway to Adulthood, was announced in June 2025.
+An anime television special, Kaguya-sama: Love Is War – The Stairway to Adulthood, premiered in 2025.
+An anime film featuring the original story by Aka Akasaka and serving as the story's conclusion, Kaguya-sama: Love Is War – The Final Chapter, was announced.